Conflict of Interest Policy

 1. INTRODUCTION

-1.1.
-The Daman group of companies (“Daman”) values highly the trust and confidence of it’s Clients.
+Daman values highly the trust and confidence of its Clients.
 To maintain that trust and confidence, Daman requires its employees (“Employees”) to maintain the highest standards of ethical conduct and to avoid conflicts of interest (“Conflicts”).

 2. DEFINITION

-2.1.
-Employee Conflict – An Employee Conflict exists when an Employee’s personal interests or relationships interfere, or appear to interfere, with the Employee’s ability to act in the best interest of Daman and/or it’s Clients.
-A Conflict may arise when an Employee’s actions or decisions could benefit the Employee or their family, friends, or associates, at the expense of Daman and/or it’s Clients.

 2.2.
+Employee Conflict – An Employee Conflict exists when an Employee’s personal interests or relationships interfere or appear to interfere with the Employee’s ability to act in the best interest of Daman and/or its Clients.
+A Conflict may arise when an Employee’s actions or decisions could benefit the Employee or their family, friends, or associates, at the expense of Daman and/or its Clients.

-Corporate Conflict – A corporate Conflict also exists when Daman’s corporate interests or relationships interfere, or appear to interfere, with its ability to act in the best interest of Daman’s Clients.
+2.3.
+Corporate Conflict – A corporate Conflict also exists when Daman’s corporate interests or relationships interfere or appear to interfere with its ability to act in the best interest of Daman’s Clients.
 A Conflict may arise when a Daman’s actions or decisions could benefit the Daman, at the expense of Daman’s Clients.

 4. TYPES OF CONFLICT OF INTEREST